 Structure

 The deltoid has three distinct parts.
 The acromial part, sometimes also known as the middle or central, is the largest and the strongest.
-It is a multipennate muscle (having the fibers arranged at multiple angles in relation to the axis of force generation).

 The deltoid muscle has a very broad origin and a narrow base, thus creating its triangular shape.
 The three parts of the deltoid each have a different origin: